-Objectives What is a measure of success?
-Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is responsible for monitoring and providing the data / information When will it be collected?
-Baseline and target avalon affordable user Improvement of the integration Projects results (biannual) EC / CINEA / Baseline 2020 fri in an in evelop affordable, user- iendly charging afrastructure concepts and technologies that aclude vehicle and grid atteraction; Improvement of the integration of EVs into the grid (and related improvement on the load curve management and integration of Renewable Energy Sources) Projects results analysis Dir 20014/94/EU (AFID) related reporting (National Implementation Reports - NIRs) Directive 2009/28/EC (RES) related reporting funded projects / Association (biannual) Targets: Commonly agreed charging protocols enabling V2G options for BEV options by 2030 100% of new BEV and infrastructure offering smart charging possibilities by 2030 Improvement of charging efficiency demonstrated - For slow charging (3kW up to 22kW) - For fast (>150 kW) and ultrafast charging (> 300 kW) Projects results analysis Directive (EU) 2018/2002 on Energy Efficiency of 11 December 2018 related reporting EC / CINEA / funded projects / Association (biannual) At least 25 % reduction of energy losses during charging (considering both charger and vehicle) by
+Objectives What is a measure of suc- cess?
+Please use quantitative (Key Perfor- mance) and qualitative indicators, and link them to a point in time w men is use data source and methodology used? [project data, study,] Who is responsible for monitoring and providing the data / information?
+When will it be collected? baseline and target Develop affordable, user-friendly charging infrastructure concepts and technologies that include vehicle and grid interaction; Improvement of the integration of EVs into the grid (and related improvement on the load curve management and integration of Renewable Energy Sources) Projects results analysis Dir 20014/94/EU (AF1D) related reporting (National Implementation Reports - NIRs) Directive 2009/28/ EC (RES) related reporting EC / CINEA / funded projects / Association (biannual) Baseline 2020 Targets: Commonly agreed charging protocols enabling V2G options for BEV options by 2030 100% of new BEV and infrastructure offering smart charging possibilities by 2030 Improvement of charging efficien- cy demonstrated - For slow charging (3kW up to 22kW) - For fast (>150 kW) and ultra-fast charging (> 300 kW) Projects results analysis Directive (EU) 2018/2002 on En- ergy Efficiency of 11 December 2018 related reporting EC / CINEA / funded projects / Association (biannual) At least 25 % reduction of energy losses during charging (considering both charger and vehicle) by 2030 for all types of chargers 32